ILSE B. HANFMANN, GEORGE M. A. HANFMANN, AND

 Announcement [.doc] [.pdf] [Türkçe]

-FELLOWSHIPS: The American Research Institute in Turkey and the Türk-Amerikan Ilmi Arastirmalar Derneği are pleased to announce the Ilse Böhlund Hanfmann, George Maxim Anossov Hanfmann, and the Machteld Johanna Mellink Fellowships for 2018.
-The purpose of the three fellowships is to enable nationals of the Republic of Turkey who are graduate students at Turkish universities or recent PhDs currently working at Turkish universities in archaeology and related fields to study abroad (in North America or elsewhere) in affiliation with a university or research institution for a period ranging from three months up to one academic year.
+FELLOWSHIPS: The American Research Institute in Turkey and the Türk-Amerikan Ilmi Arastırmalar Derneği are pleased to announce the Ilse Böhlund Hanfmann, George Maxim Anossov Hanfmann, and the Machteld Johanna Mellink Fellowships for 2019.
+The purpose of these fellowships is to enable nationals of the Republic of Turkey who are graduate students at Turkish universities or recent PhDs currently working at Turkish universities in archaeology and related fields to study abroad (in North America or elsewhere) in affiliation with a university or research institution for a period ranging from three months up to one academic year.

-REQUIREMENTS: Candidates for M.A. or Ph.D. degrees who have finished all course work and passed all qualifying examinations for the degree before entering the tenure of a Hanfmann Fellowship are eligible, as are scholars who have received their Ph.D. and have not yet reached 40 years of age.
+REQUIREMENTS: Candidates for M.A. or Ph.D. degrees who have finished all course work and passed all qualifying examinations for the degree before entering the tenure of a Hanfmann/Mellink Fellowship are eligible, as are scholars who have received their Ph.D. and have not yet reached 40 years of age by the application deadline.
 The archaeological fields that are eligible include Prehistory, Protohistory, Ancient Near Eastern, Anatolian, Greek and Roman, Byzantine, Seljuk and Ottoman.
 Also eligible are those who combine archaeology with an additional concentration in Ancient History, Ancient Art History, Languages and Literatures (including Epigraphy) of the Ancient Near East or of Greece and Rome, Geomorphology, or Geophysics.

 Selection criteria are to be excellence in promise and excellence in achievement.
 Financial need by itself is not to be a selection criterion.
 Candidates also need to demonstrate proficiency in the language of the host institution.
 Eligible host institutions include universities qualified in archaeology or related fields at the graduate level, institutions with important research assets (for example, research libraries, collections of antiquities, manuscripts, etc.), museums (for example, the Metropolitan Museum of Art, the British Museum, State Museums of Berlin), and archaeological schools (for example, the German Archaeological Institute in Rome, the American School of Classical Studies at Athens).
 Establishing affiliation with or admission to a host institution and satisfying whatever requirements the institution may have for affiliation or admission will be the responsibility of the individual.
-Receipt of a Hanfmann Fellowship will be contingent on demonstrating proof of affiliation; such proof is not required at the time of application.
+Receipt of a Hanfmann Fellowship will be contingent on demonstrating proof of affiliation; such proof is not required at the time of application, but communication already initiated with such organizations will be considered.

 Recipients of the these fellowships may accept other fellowships or awards.
 Only for exceptional reasons may an individual hold a Hanfmann/Mellink Fellowship more than once.

 AWARDS: Stipends for Hanfmann Fellowships will be based on length of stay abroad, ranging from US $15,000, for the minimum allowable period of three months, up to $45,000 for an academic year.
-The stipends are inclusive of travel expenses.
-The award can be used anytime during the period from October 2018 until September 2019.
+Additional expenses for travel are not available.
+The award can be used anytime during the period from October 2019 until September 2020.
 The precise amount to be awarded the successful applicant will be determined by the Selection Committee.
 The Selection Committee for the Hanfmann Fellowships will be appointed by the Türk Amerikan Ilmi Arastirmalar Dernegi in Istanbul and Ankara from specialists in archaeology and other areas of relevant studies.

 PROCEDURE: A complete application for a Hanfmann Fellowship will consist of the following: